mizuki-nana/coreVM/README.md

-The points above together illustrate the core philosophy of the project that language developers should be able to use coreVM as a powerful platform for developing modern dynamic programming languages in an intuitive and straightforward manner.
+The points above together illustrate the core philosophy of the project that language developers should be able to use coreVM as a powerful platform for developing modern dynamic programming languages in an intuitive and efficient manner.
 Hopefully, as the project evolves, it will help guide language developers devise novel language designs and implementations that can shape the next generation of computing.